DLibatique/CLAS102-F19/4-grading.md

 [Creative Project Prompts]({{ site.baseurl }}5-creative/)

 I will designate a number of possible projects for you to complete that will draw on your creativity.
-The tasks range from writing poetry to creating artwork, recording a podcast to recording a video, analyzing an object to looking for ancient gender and sexuality in modern media like movies or music.
-If you would like to complete a creative project that isn’t listed in the possibilities [here]({{ site.baseurl }}5-creative/), you are more than welcome to pitch your idea for a creative project to me via e-mail or in office hours.
+The tasks range from writing poetry to creating artwork, recording a podcast to recording a video, analyzing an object to making a pitch to creating a playlist.
+If you would like to complete a creative project that isn’t listed in the possibilities here, you are more than welcome to pitch your idea for a creative project to me via e-mail or in office hours.

-All text-based creative projects should be submitted via the [upload portal]({{ site.baseurl }}2-resources#up) on the course website with the filename convention: [LAST NAME] - CREATIVE PROJECT - [TYPE OF PROJECT].
+All text-based creative projects should be submitted via the upload portal on the course website with the filename convention: [LAST NAME] - CREATIVE PROJECT - [TYPE OF PROJECT].
 For example,

-**Libatique - Creative Project - Poem.pdf**
+**Libatique - Creative Project - Poem.pdf
-**Libatique - Creative Project - Sappho.pdf**
+Libatique - Creative Project - Eidolon.pdf**
 etc.

 The guidelines for submission of all media-based creative projects is listed under the appropriate heading.

-All creative projects must be submitted to me **by 5pm on Thursday, May 9** (the first day of the exam period), and you may submit **no more than two (2) creative projects between April 11 and May 9**.
+All creative projects must be submitted to me by **5pm on Monday, December 16** (the last day of the study period).
 There is no due date for any given creative project, but if you do more than one, it behooves you to spread the wealth time-wise, as it were, as some projects may take some time to complete.

 If you’re going for an A for the semester (i.e., completing 4 creative projects), I recommend attempting to complete the four projects according to the following timeline:

-- Submit Creative Project #1: 2/25
+Submit Creative Project #1: 9/27
-- Submit Creative Project #2: 3/20
+Submit Creative Project #2: 10/25
-- Submit Creative Project #3: 4/15
+Submit Creative Project #3: 11/22
-- Submit Creative Project #4: 5/9
+Submit Creative Project #4: 12/16

 <a href="#top" class="underline">Back to top.</a>